mailchimp/content-style-guide/12-writing-for-translation.html.md

 layout: article
 ---

-strongDM serves international customes, not just the United States.
+strongDM serves international customers, not just the United States.
 As our user base grows, it becomes more and more important that our content is accessible to people around the world.

 We call the process of writing copy for translation "internationalization."
 This section will address things you can do to help international audiences, including translators, better comprehend your text.

 ## Basics

-Our Technical Content is currently only available to customers in English, but that could and likely will change in the future.
+Our technical content is currently only available to customers in English, but that could and likely will change in the future.

 We try to write all of our content in standard, straightforward English that can be understood by users with limited English proficiency.
 It is also much easier for a translator to clearly communicate ideas written in straightforward, uncomplicated sentences.